Research, Projects & Community

 Circuits of Practice - completed

 Circuits of Practice was an AHRC-funded project that explores the role of museums in constructing a historical heritage centred around the emergence and development of computing and digital media.
 It interrogates how leading museums in the UK are helping to construct and disseminate historical narratives about computing through which the past, the present and the future of our societies are imagined and culturally constructed.
+The project resulted in a book, Museums and the History of Computing published by Routledge.
 Find out more about the project on the Circuits of Practice website.

 Viva Computer was an audio-visual project that we formally completed in 2016, though we continue to add to the video archive today.
 The project told the story of the computing industry’s history of innovation, with a focus on Cambridge’s unique role.
 It captured the stories of those inventors, software and hardware engineers, gaming visionaries and microprocessor developers who sparked a revolution, as well as the stories of those affected and inspired by it.
 The videos created as part of the project, thanks to support from the National Lottery Heritage Fund - and new ones that we have added since - can be found on our YouTube channel.